ayesha92ahmad/ayesha92ahmad.github.io/_posts/2017-10-01-NLTK-Comparison-Blogger-Maturity.md

     1. This shows the probability of the second word given the first.
     1. We use nltk.collocations.BigramAssocMeasures() to find this measure.
     1. And then can be displayed by using the pmi attribute of the object.
-8. Bigram PMI:
-    1. This shows the probability of the second word given the first.
-    1. We use nltk.collocations.BigramAssocMeasures() to find this measure.
-    1. And then can be displayed by using the pmi attribute of the object.
-9. Trigram frequencies:
+8. Trigram frequencies:
     1. This shows the percentage of time three words occur together in decreasing order
     1. We use nltk.collocations.TrigramAssocMeasures() to find this measure.
     1. And then use attribute raw_freq to get frequency
-10. Trigram PMI:
+9. Trigram PMI:
     1. This shows the Joint probability of all 3 over individual probabilities of all 3.
     1. We use nltk.collocations.BigramAssocMeasures() to find this measure.
     1. And then can be displayed by using the pmi attribute of the object.